 In the second part of this three part series, we discuss learning how to code and the importance of creation in a digital world, one that has shifted our economy.
-Start with Part 1 to learn about how computer programming is an asset to the success of Canadian entrepreneurs.

 So Victoria - let’s dive right in!
 Do you know how to code?
 Do you wish you had learned earlier?